Research Papers & Experiments

 Mixture of Models (MoM): Domain-Specialized Neural Slices as Independent Expert Systems

 We propose Mixture of Models (MoM) — a distinct architecture from Mixture of Experts (MoE) — where each knowledge domain is served by a completely independent specialized model.
 Starting from Gemma 4's 42-layer bf16 weights, we describe a methodology for extracting domain-specific sub-models ("slices") and routing queries through a lightweight orchestrator.
 Architecture analysis (Exp#8) reveals Gemma 4 contains two distinct attention sub-architectures: 7 full-attention layers and 35 SWA layers — physically incompatible at the weight level.
-This deepens the MoM case: the model already has natural architectural boundaries.
-SWA-layer-only slices (35 layers) are the most promising path to Q2_K-compatible domain experts, extending the Grey Liquid FFN ratio predictor into a 3D model.
+Exp#8b update: SWA-only slices alone are architecturally insufficient — the 7 full-attention "global integration" layers are essential for coherent output even at BF16 precision.
+This sharpens the MoM design: domain slices must include at minimum the full-attention backbone layers, with SWA layers providing the local-context specialization.
+SWA-only specialization via LoRA adapters on the full architecture remains the most viable path to Q2_K-compatible domain experts.

 ash.cpp